apache/drill/_docs/connect/009-mapr-db-plugin.md

       "enabled": true
     }

-Using the Sandbox and this `maprdb` storage plugin, you can query HBase tables located in the `/tables` directory, as shown in the ["Query HBase"](/docs/querying-hbase) examples.
+Using the Sandbox and this `maprdb` format plugin, you can query HBase tables located in the `/tables` directory, as shown in the ["Query HBase"](/docs/querying-hbase) examples.

 The `dfs` storage plugin includes the maprdb format when you install Drill from the `mapr-drill` package on a MapR node.
 Click **Update** next to the `dfs` instance in the Web UI of the Drill Sandbox to view the configuration for the `dfs` instance: